LarsN-hub/PyDoug/README.md

 **Paint**

 A widget for creating a labels layer for painting.
+Painting in the labels layer is covered in General Info.
 Note, painting will not go in the parameter log and cannot be performed in batch processing.
 - "Image" drop-down: images in the layer list.
 Select the image to make a label layer with matching dimensions.
 - "Paint" button: click to create the labels layer for painting.